QubitPi/Antiqua/README.md

 #### German Conjugation

-- The `conjugation` is the inflection paradigm for a German verb and `declension` the inflection for nouns and adjectives.
-Only one of the two is present for a term.
+The conjugation is the inflection paradigm for a German verb.
+Those with `conjugation` field denotes a __verb__; its definition also begins with an _indefinite form_, i.e. "to ..."

 There are __3__ persons, __2__ numbers, and __4__ moods (indicative, conditional, imperative and subjunctive) to consider in conjugation.
 There are __6__ tenses in German: the present and past are conjugated, and there are four